open-telemetry/opentelemetry-specification/specification/api-tracing.md

 A `Link` is defined by the following properties:

 - (Required) `SpanContext` of the `Span` to link to.
-- (Optional) One or more `Attribute`s with the same semantics as defined for [Span Attributes](#set-attributes).
+- (Optional) One or more `Attribute`s with the same restrictions as defined for [Span Attributes](#set-attributes).

 The `Link` SHOULD be an immutable type.